 - In Hair Raising, a truck driver's widow dumps all the life insurance money her husband had earmarked for their son's education into a hair salon, despite the fact that she's a terrible hairdresser.
 This leads the truck driver to drag her into court after he returns as a zombie and learns what she's done.

 - On Friends, Monica expects her parents to help her out, financially, with her wedding to Chandler.
 Unfortunately, they already spent the money on a holiday house for themselves.
+This was money they had initially earmarked for Monica's wedding, and they spent it because they decided Monica was never getting married -without talking to her.

 - In an early Supernatural episode, John tells Sam a story about how when Sam was born, he decided to put aside some money for Sam and Dean to go to college, and that every month he added $100 to that fund (presumably until John's obsession to find the demon that killed Mary kicked in).
 Sam gets a scholarship and so doesn't need the money anyway.
 When Sam asks his dad out of curiosity what happened to the money, they both laugh as John admits that he "spent it on ammo".